realA10001986/VSR/README.md

 #### Light mode

 In this mode, the buttons light up when briefly pressed, and stay lit after _holding_ a button.
 At the next press, the light will go off again.
-This mode is only for playing with the lights, the buttons have to other function.
+This mode is only for playing with the lights, the buttons have no other function.

 #### Operation mode